Juliet Schor

 Juliet B. Schor (born 1955) is an American economist and Sociology Professor at Boston College.
-She has studied trends in working time, consumerism, the relationship between work and family, women's issues and economic inequality, and concerns about climate change in the environment.
+She has studied trends in working time, consumerism, banking credit, housing policies, the relationship between work and family, women's issues and economic inequality, and concerns about climate change in the environment.
 From 2010 to 2017, she studied the sharing economy under a large research project funded by the MacArthur Foundation.
 She is currently working on a project titled "The Algorithmic Workplace" with a grant from the National Science Foundation.

 Early life and education

 Juliet Schor was born on November 9, 1955.
 Schor grew up in California, Pennsylvania, where her father developed the first specialty health clinic for miners in a small Pennsylvania mining town.
 As she grew up, she gained a stronger sense of class difference and labor exploitation.
 She also found herself reading Marx at a young age.
 Her husband, Prasannan Parthasarathi, is also a professor at Boston College.

 Schor earned a B.A. in Economics magna cum laude from Wesleyan University in 1975 and a Ph.D. in economics from the University of Massachusetts Amherst in 1982.
 Her dissertation is titled "Changes in the Cyclical Variability of Wages: Evidence from Nine Countries, 1955-1980."